jenitehan/bootstrap_facets/README.txt

-Outputs facet links as Boostrap components.
+Drupal 8 module to output facet links as Boostrap components.

 Only list group is available right now, but others will be added.